 Aunty Acid is a Sassy senior that tells it straight.
 She is wickedly witty and wonderfully wise and with her husband Walt they deliver us their irreverent thoughts on everyday life.
 With musings on 'whether life is passing her by or trying to run her over,' and wondering 'if people should start using glue instead of lipstick' Aunty Acid provokes deep thoughts on life itself.

-Johnny Hart’s classic strip, B.C., puts a caveman twist on everything.
-From philosophical ants to punny bits of unconventional wisdom, you’ll see why this strip has been a favorite for so many years.
+Johnny Hart’s classic strip puts a caveman twist on everything from philosophical ants to punny bits of offbeat wisdom.
+Check out this decades-long fan favorite!

 Mastroianni and Hart

 Follow Johnny Hart’s classic strip, B.C., from its humble beginnings in 1958!
 Join the original five (B.C., Peter, Wiley, Clumsy and Thor) as they discover fire, befriend dinosaurs, try to figure out women and make a new friend, Curls.